pathsec/pathsec.github.io/_posts/2026-03-29-malicious-chatbot-xss.md

 - Conversations can be steered to move the user off-site to an attacker-controlled page.
 - If styled to match the target site, its a pretty convincing social engineering surface.

-## XSS Delivery
+## The Scenario

+Consider a target site that is vulnerable to XSS.
+In this scenario, we could place our own chatbot on the site by loading a widget from our own server that interacts with an LLM controlled by us.
 I created an example site for demonstration purposes.

 ![Example site, created to showcase payloads]({{ '/assets/img/posts/2026-03-29-malicious-chatbot-xss/example-site.png' | relative_url }})